Contact Me

 If you are passionate about designing and developing novel information and communication technologies for healthcare, please drop me a line!

 I am an Associate Professor in the Seidenberg School of Computer Science and Information Systems at Pace University where I am directing the Smart Health Lab.
-My research spans the fields of Human-Computer Interaction (HCI), Computer-Supported Cooperative Work (CSCW), Wearable and Mobile Technology, and Healthcare Informatics.
+My research spans the fields of Human-Computer Interaction (HCI), Computer-Supported Cooperative Work (CSCW), Wearable and Mobile Technology, Human-AI Interaction, and Healthcare Informatics.
 I am particularly interested in designing, developing, and evaluating novel technologies to support information collection, decision making, and collaboration in highly dynamic healthcare settings.
 My ultimate goal is to support everyone involved in healthcare (e.g., patients and care providers) to quickly collect, integrate, and comprehend data to make informed decisions, and ultimately, improve clinical workflow and patient outcome.

 Prior to joining Pace, I completed my Ph.D. in Information Science in the College of Computing and Informatics at Drexel University.
 During my PhD studies, I was advised by Professor Aleksandra Sarcevic.